epics-docs/epics-docs/specs/ca_protocol.rst

 Access Rights
 ~~~~~~~~~~~~~

 Defines access rights for a given channel.
-Accss rights are defined as
+Access rights are defined as
-logicaly ORred value of allowed access.
+logical OR'ed values of allowed access.

 **Type:** not defined, depends on the field it is in (usually
 ``UINT16``).